 Traditionally, Peru has a male-dominated society, whereby machismo (strong masculine pride) is counterbalanced by marianismo (female subservience).
-The Peruvian social system is patriarchal, meaning hold most power authority.
-Women's equality has progressed rapidly in recent decades, and Peru ranked 37th out of 146 countries in a 2022 study of gender equality.
+The Peruvian social system is patriarchal, meaning men hold most power and authority.
+Women's equality has progressed rapidly in recent decades, and Peru ranked 7th out of 22 Latin American countries in a 2023 study of gender equality.